Sphagne/Seed-Silo/README.md

 All the files start with a number, say 401

 Then it is followed by a "-" or "~"
-/- : means it's a Cubiomes session file
+For Cubiomes session files, it's "-"
+For plain text files, it's "~"

-/~ : means it's a plain text file in which I have collected some seeds from sessions files
+In these files  I have collected some seeds from sessions files

 After that comes the file description, which is a brief description of the content